digitallyinduced/ihp/Guide/tailwindcss.markdown

 nix flake update
 ```

 After that, you should be able to verify that `tailwindcss` CLI is available in your project directory.
+Note that the version you will see is the latest release.

 ```
 $ tailwindcss